kkappner/berlin-city-directory/README.md

 ...
 ```

-To structure the content *within* each text line, an adapted version of the [city-directory-entry-parser](https://github.com/nypl-spacetime/city-directory-entry-parser) is used.
+To structure the content *within* each text line, we use an adapted version of the [city-directory-entry-parser](https://github.com/nypl-spacetime/city-directory-entry-parser).
 This is based ond a conditional random fields algorithm trained with customized ground truth data.

 ```python
 >>> from cd_entryparsing import Classifier